Tunable skyrmion crystals and topological quantum oscillations in magnetic metals: Summary and discussion

-We have studied magnetic skyrmions in 2D FM and AFM systems, arguing that quartic anisotropies can lead to field tunable skyrmion crystals.
+In summary, we have studied magnetic skyrmions in 2D chiral ferromagnets, arguing that quartic anisotropies can lead to field-tunable skyrmion crystals via nonlinear mode-coupling effects.
 Such anisotropies can arise from single-ion physics or from integrating out conduction electrons.
-For the FM case, where this field tunability is highly pronounced, we have shown that topological quantum oscillations can arise from just the impact of a Zeeman field on the local moments.
+For the case where this field tunability is highly pronounced, we have shown that topological quantum oscillations can arise from just the impact of a Zeeman field on the local moments.
 The Chern bands which contribute to these oscillations are already somewhat dispersive; we thus expect disorder broadening which is weaker than the scale of this bandwidth (which is also comparable to the band gap) will not alter our main results.
 The amplitude of these topological oscillations are not expected to follow simple Lifshitz-Kosevich scaling since, unlike Landau levels, the emergent Chern bands are not flat and equispaced in energy.
-The physics underlying these topological quantum oscillations is not crucially dependent on the triangular lattice symmetry - thus, a heterostructure with an ultrathin metallic film deposited on insulating Cu$_2$OSeO$_3$, where a field-tunable skyrmion crystal has been reported \cite{Rosch2018}, may be a potential venue for observing this effect.
-Further experimental and theoretical work on such a proposed heterostructure would thus be valuable, in assessing the viability of our proposal, as would searches for more promising material candidates.
-For the AFM case, we have found that we can qualitatively understand recent observations of multi-$\bQ$ orders reported in Gd$_2$PdSi$_3$ crystals.
-We have shown that the field dependence of the skyrmion wavevector and the subtlety in understanding the experimentally measured large topological Hall effect in the intermediate skyrmion crystal phase can be consistently resolved from the interplay of magnetic frustration and various anisotropies including compass exchange terms.
+The physics underlying these topological quantum oscillations is not crucially dependent on the hexagonal symmetry of the underlying microscopic lattice, and thus a heterostructure with an ultrathin metallic film deposited on insulating Cu$_2$OSeO$_3$, where a field-tunable skyrmion crystal has been reported, \cite{Rosch2018} may be a potential venue for observing this effect.
+Further experimental and theoretical work on such a proposed heterostructure would be valuable in assessing the viability of our proposal, as would searches for more promising material candidates.